silaspe/maths/docs/group_theory.md

 $ℤ_2$ is a small group (in fact, the second smallest possible group), one containing only two elements, one where if you operate the non-identity element (that will henceforth be called $a$) with itself, you get the identity element.

 $a$ to the power of any number $n$ is $a$ if $n$ is odd and the identity elements if $n$ is even.
-This can capture the idea of even or odd-ness, a.k.a. parody.
+This can capture the idea of even or odd-ness, a.k.a. parity.
 So we can define the map $\varphi$ as just $a$ raised to the power of the input number.

-No we get an important fact I would rather show than tell:
+No we get an important fact that I would rather show than tell:

 $$ \varphi (n + k) = \varphi (n) ∘ \varphi (k) $$

-What it was saying is that the parody of $n + k$ is determined by the parody of $n$ and the parody of $k$ in exactly the way you'd expect.
+What it was saying is that the parity of $n + k$ is determined by the parity of $n$ and the parity of $k$ in exactly the way you'd expect.
 Even plus even is even, even plus odd is odd, odd plus even is odd, and odd plus odd is even.
 The same way how ∘ works in $ℤ_2$: $e$ ∘ $e = e$, $e$ ∘ $a = a$, $a$ ∘ $e = a$, and $a$ ∘ $a = e$.

-But there are more examples of a homomorphism from a group to $ℤ_2$ (a.k.a. a parody homomorphism).
+But there are more examples of a homomorphism from a group to $ℤ_2$ (a.k.a. a parity homomorphism).

-Case in point: this one time I was talking to ChatGPT about all of the subgroups of $S_4$ (which is the group of all of the ways to arrange four things) (the reason why was because my code was so inefficient that after waiting for a solid $30$ seconds, it only had the trivial group because it had to loop through every single combination of the $24$ inputs which is very slow).
+Case in point: this one time I was talking to ChatGPT about all of the subgroups of $\text{S}_4$ (which is the group of all of the ways to arrange four things) (the reason why was because my code was so inefficient that after waiting for a solid $30$ seconds, it only had the trivial group because it had to loop through every single combination of the $24$ inputs which is very slow).

-The results given to me by ChatGPT were the things I expected: the trivial group, variations of $ℤ_2$, variations of $ℤ_4$, even the group $V_4$ which was a pleasant surprise, and the group $D_4$ (which by the way ChatGPT called the dihedral group of order $8$).
+The results given to me by ChatGPT were the things I expected: the trivial group, variations of $ℤ_2$, variations of $ℤ_3$, variations of $ℤ_4$, even the group $\text{V}_4$ which was a pleasant surprise, and the group $\text{D}_4$ (which by the way ChatGPT called the dihedral group of order $8$).

-But there was one that I didn't expect (but in hindsight it makes sense): $A_4$, A group described by three blue and brown as permutations of four things that preserve a certain parody.
+But there was one that I didn't expect (but in hindsight it makes sense): $\text{A}_4$, A group described by three blue one brown as permutations of four things that preserve a certain parity.

-This does kind of make sense as you could define a homomorphism $\varphi$ from the group $S_4$ to the group $ℤ_2$.
+This does kind of make sense as you could define a homomorphism $\varphi$ from the group $\text{S}_4$ to the group $ℤ_2$.
 And if you plug in the numbers...

 $$ \varphi (p ∘ q) = \varphi (p) ∘ \varphi (q) $$

-Suppose that both $p$ and $q$ have even parody.
-Then even parity ∘ even parity would of course be even parody.
-Thus, $p$ ∘ $q$ has even parody.
-So, this system is completely closed, and hence, this group has a name: $A_4$.
+Suppose that both $p$ and $q$ have even parity.
+Then even parity ∘ even parity would of course be even parity.
+Thus, $p$ ∘ $q$ has even parity.
+So, this system is completely closed, and hence, this group has a name: $\text{A}_4$.

-By the way, the parody is if it takes an even or odd amount of $2$-swaps to get to it from the identity.
+By the way, the parity is if it takes an even or odd amount of $2$-swaps to get to it from the identity.

-Also by the way, there's a great [mathologer video about the parity or permutations](https://www.youtube.com/watch?v=w0mxdo5ur_A).
+Also by the way, there's a great [mathologer video about the parity of permutations](https://www.youtube.com/watch?v=w0mxdo5ur_A).

 Now that I think about it, this should mean that there's a general theorem.
 The theorem is as follows: